DR. S. Y. EVANS

-Black Women's Inner Peace.net is a toolkit that provides resources for Black women's meditation and mental health.
-Links to research, books, journals, memoirs, and organizations help readers locate useful information to heal mind, body, and spirit.
-This resource provides notes on #HistoricalWellness and links to citations featured in the chapter, "From Worthless to Wellness: Self-Worth, Power, and Creative Survival and Sexual Assault Memoirs," Black Women's Mental Health: Balancing Strength and Vulnerability.
+Black Women's Yoga History.net is a toolkit that provides resources for Black women's self-care, mental health, and wellness.
+Research, books, articles, memoirs, and organizations offer information to heal mind, body, and spirit.
+This resource includes yoga links, notes on #HistoricalWellness, and links to citations featured in the chapter, "From Worthless to Wellness: Self-Worth, Power, and Creative Survival and Sexual Assault Memoirs," Black Women's Mental Health: Balancing Strength and Vulnerability.

 Anxiety is African American women’s most common mental health issue and the World Health Organization reports gender disparities for depression and anxiety around the globe.
 Four decades of medical research has shown meditation significantly reduces anxiety.
 So, how do Black women meditate?